2022 AFF Championship Group B

 The Group B of the 2022 AFF Championship were one of the two groups of competing nations in the 2022 AFF Championship.
 It consisted of Vietnam, Malaysia, Singapore, Myanmar, and Laos.
 The matches took place from 21 December 2022 to 3 January 2023.
 Vietnam and Malaysia advanced to the semi-finals as the top two teams on the group.
+Vietnam topped the group with three victories and a draw.
+Malaysia would advance as runners-up, with three wins and a loss.
+Singapore finished third, while Myanmar and Laos finished fourth and fifth respectively with a single point.